2000FM (Sydney): Programming

 2000FM also features other community access broadcasts including specific youth programs in some of the languages above, a weekly fashion and design show and Feathered Friends a program for bird fanciers.

 HRR 98.5FM is a hard rock/heavy metal program on radio broadcasting from the studio of 2000FM.
 It first aired on 13 April 2008.

+Listeners can tune in to 2000FM on 98.5 FM, digital radio, or online through their website.
+The station is operated by over 300 volunteers and is funded through listener support, grants, and limited commercial sponsorship.